Why IMIZI Cyber

 Who this is for

-Our penetration testing services are built for organisations where security is not optional.
-A breach means regulatory consequences, financial loss, and eroded public trust.
+VAPT at IMIZI Cyber serves regulated institutions across Africa, where security is not optional and a breach means regulatory consequences, financial loss, and eroded trust.

-- Banks and financial institutions: BNR-regulated commercial banks, microfinance institutions, and payment service providers across Rwanda and East Africa
+- Banks and BNR-supervised enterprises: commercial banks, microfinance institutions, and payment service providers whose vendor-list technical reviewers score methodology depth before requesting a call

 - Telecoms and mobile money operators: organisations handling millions of financial transactions daily

-- Insurance companies: firms managing sensitive policyholder data under evolving regulatory requirements
+- Healthcare and insurance: hospitals and insurers managing sensitive patient and policyholder data under evolving regulatory requirements

 - Fintechs and startups: fast-moving companies that need security validation before launch or fundraising